shrink/laravel-strict/README.md

 +  - ./vendor:/srv/vendor
 ```

-This will require an additional `composer install` as part of the `launch` step
+This will require an additional dependency install as part of the `launch` step
 in the `Makefile`, i.e:

 ```diff